The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The Kanban board is used continuously throughout the product development lifecycle by simply replacing the cards.

-At Scrum, at the end of each sprint, the dashboard is cleaned and restarted.
-New cards (items) are not added there until the end of the sprint.
-Cards are also often found in columns and have the corresponding status.
+At Scrum, at the end of each sprint, the dashboard is renewed.
+No new cards (items) are added until the end of the sprint.
+Cards are also often found in columns and have a corresponding status.

 When it comes to Agile practices, some organizations explicitly use Kanban for some of their projects.
 Others explicitly prefer Scrum.